rajibhossainpavel/nestjs-first/README.md

 6. nest g module moduleName [defaults to moduleName folder.]
 7. nest g middleware middlewareName [does not default to middlewareName folder. therefore we use a folderName, for example, common/req-handler.]
 8. nest g interceptor interceptorName [does not default to interceptorName folder. therefore we use a folderName, for example, common/res-handler.]
+9. nest g pipe pipeName [does not default  to pipeName folder. therefore we use a folderName, for example, common/req-handler]
-9. nest g filter filterName [does not default  to filterName folder. therefore we use a folderName, for example, common.]
+10. nest g filter filterName [does not default  to filterName folder. therefore we use a folderName, for example, common.]
-10. we need to manually create dto folder and its associated classes.
+11. we need to manually create dto folder and its associated classes.